 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Company.
-The Board of Directors, Chief Executive Offer, and President and Chief Operating Officer are key management personnel.
+The Board of Directors, Chief Executive Officer, President and Chief Operating Officer and beginning in fiscal 2013, the Chief Financial Officer are key management personnel.